-The terms and conditions set out in the agreements of the Council of Ministers dated 24 March 2020, 10 April 2020 and 5 May in relation to the approval of the first, second and third tranche of ICO credit lines are also applicable to this fourth tranche.
-The creation of a line of insurance coverage of up to EUR 2 billion from the Risk Reserve Fund for Internationalisation to cover revolving loans to Spanish exporters considered as SMEs, as well as other non-listed companies, provided that they operate internationally or are in the process of becoming international and face a liquidity problem or lack of access to finance as a result of the impact of the COVID-19 crisis on their economic activity.
+- v.
+On 16 June 2020 (Official State Gazette of 17 June 2020), the Council of Ministers approved the terms and conditions for the fifth tranche of ICO credit lines.
+All the conditions established for the first, second, third and fourth tranche of these ICO credit lines are also applicable for the this fifth tranche (Council of Ministers Resolutions of 24 March, 10 April, 5 May and 19 May 2020).
+Additionally, the following conditions are applicable: - The total amount of this fifth tranche is EUR 15,5 billion for the concession and renewal of loan agreements. - Of the total amount, EUR 7,5 billion will be allocated to SMEs; EUR 5 billion will be allocated to non-SMEs, EUR 2,5 billion to SMEs and self-employed persons in the tourism sector and related activities; and EUR 500 million will be allocated to companies and self-employed persons for the acquisition or leasing of vehicles for professional use. - The ICO credit lines granted to companies and self-employed persons of the tourism sector and for the acquisition or leasing of vehicles may be requested until 30 September 2020 - Limits on the amount of funding available: Up to a maximum of 1.5 million euros in one or more loan apperations per client.
+For loans over 1.5 million euros, up to the maximum established in the European Commission's Temporary Framework for state Aid. - Pricing: From 20 to 120 basic points depending on the characteristics of the loan and client - The creation of a line of insurance coverage of up to EUR 2 billion from the Risk Reserve Fund for Internationalisation to cover revolving loans to Spanish exporters considered as SMEs, as well as other non-listed companies, provided that they operate internationally or are in the process of becoming international and face a liquidity problem or lack of access to finance as a result of the impact of the Covid-19 crisis on their economic activity.
 Coverage will be provided by Compañía Española de Seguros de Crédito a la Exportación S.A.
-Cía. de Seguros y Reaseguros (CESCE), S.M.E. in its own name and on behalf of the Spanish State.
-State financial support, through ICO financing, to SMEs for the purchase and leasing of equipment and services for the digitalization of SMEs and telework solutions measures for SME digitalisation.
+Cía. de Seguros y Reaseguros (CESCE), S.M.E. in its own name and on behalf of the Spanish State. - State financial support, through ICO financing, to SMEs for the purchase and leasing of equipment and services for the digitalization of SMEs and telew ork solutions measures for SME digitalisation.

-Refinancing of loans granted by the General Secretariat for Industry and Small and Medium-sized Enterprises (Secretaria General de Industria y de la Pequeña y Mediana Empresa), provided that the health crisis caused by the COVID-19 has led to periods of business inactivity for the beneficiary; reduction of its sales; or supply interruptions in the value chain
+Refinancing of loans granted by the General Secretariat for Industry and Small and Medium-sized Enterprises (Secretaria General de Industria y de la Pequeña y Mediana Empresa), provided that the health crisis caused by the Covid-19 has led to periods of business inactivity for the beneficiary; reduction of its sales; or supply interruptions in the value chain.

-To read more about this topic, please see this alert: Royal Decree-Law 19/2020, dated 26 May, which passed complementary agricultural, scientific, employment, social security and tax measures to mitigate the effects of COVID-19
+Royal Decree-Law 19/2020, dated 26 May, which passed complementary agricultural, scientific, employment, social security and tax measures to mitigate the effects of COVID-19